MATCH GROUP SHAREHOLDER ALERT: CLAIMSFILER REMINDS INVESTORS WITH LOSSES IN EXCESS OF $100,000 Of Lead Plaintiff Deadline In Class Action Lawsuit Agai...

 Date

-(MENAFN- GlobeNewsWire - Nasdaq) NEW ORLEANS, Jan.
-08, 2025 (GLOBE NEWSWIRE) -- ClaimsFiler, a FREE shareholder information service, reminds investors that they have until January 24, 2025 to file lead plaintiff applications in a securities class action lawsuit against Match Group, Inc. (NasdaqGS: MTCH), if they purchased the Company's securities between May 2, 2023 and November 6, 2024, inclusive (the“Class Period”).
-This action is pending in the United States District Court for the Central District of California.
+NEW ORLEANS, Jan.
+10, 2025 /PRNewswire/ -- ClaimsFiler, a FREE shareholder information service, reminds investors that they have until January 24, 2025 to file lead plaintiff applications in a securities class action lawsuit against Match Group, Inc. (NasdaqGS: MTCH), if they purchased the Company's securities between May 2, 2023 and November 6, 2024, inclusive (the "Class Period").

 Get Help